 Important Things to Know When Planning a Trip to Turks and Caicos

-One of the things I learned about visiting Providenciales was you visit the island to spend money or make money.
+One of the things I learned about Providenciales was you visit Turks and Caicos to spend money or make money.
 I thought visiting Martinique was pricey, but Providenciales was hella expensive!
 As we spoke to the locals they told us a lot of products are imported so it is reflected in the prices.
 Price ranges for hotels and resorts usually range from $400-2000+ a night depending on the season alone.
-To save some money, stay in a hotel that offers free breakfast and free amenities.
-When visiting the grocery store for fruit and snacks, they were charging as much as $8 for strawberries.
+To save some money, stay in a hotel that offers free breakfast and free non-motorized water sports.
+When going to the grocery store for fruit and snacks, they were charging as much as $8 for strawberries.
 As mentioned earlier cab rides are per person so staying in an area close to everything will work better for your pockets.
 I usually bring home gifts for myself or friends and family, but everything in the gift shops was just too much.

 Bring Bug Spray!